duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 }
 ```

 Finally let's display the result.
-Since we don't need any special JavaScript or frontend interactions, we can specify everything we need to [display our Goodie right in the Perl](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html).
+Since we don't need any special JavaScript or front end interactions, we can specify everything we need to [display our Goodie right in the Perl](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html).
 We'll use the basic `text` [template group](http://docs.duckduckhack.com/frontend-reference/templates-overview.html).

 ```perl
 handle remainder => sub {